 8.Lead your team with example

 Right now is a difficult time for teams of all sizes.
-But businesses that grow their brand through crisis are the ones that don’t leave their own.
+Employers successful in scaling their business through crisis are the ones that don’t leave their own.
 Extending a hand to your employees, paying salaries, and not firing those who’re in dire situation themselves can be a tough decision.
 Whether you believe in karma or not, in business everything that goes round comes round.

 Success tip: Check up on your team to make sure that they’re coping and are OK.
 As Raquel says, “I personally call each employee to check on them as well as offer free call therapy.
 Some of us work well under pressure, but many do not, so let’s give people a break and show up for them.
 If we show up for them, they’ll return the favor.”

-Growing your brand during the unprecedented time of a pandemic is a heroic effort for small business.
-But as the above entrepreneurs prove, it’s not only possible to survive this challenge, but now is the time to lay the foundation of the “new normal” that lies in store for all of us.
+Growing a business during the unprecedented time of a pandemic is a heroic effort for small business.
+But as the above entrepreneurs prove, scaling your business and building the future of business after COVID is not only possible but critical at this time.

 As actress and author Fannie Flagg once worded it: